 - Estimating the damage - Once it has been determined that your loss is covered they the adjuster will work with you to get estimates for repair.

-- Settling the claim - Once estimates for repair have been received, the company will then pay you for the loss (remember their will be a deductible).
+- Settling the claim - Once estimates for repair have been received, the company will then pay you for the loss (remember there will be a deductible).

 - Closing the claim - Once the claim has been paid, the claim will be closed.
 If there are additional costs related to that claim, your claim can be reopened to investigate if coverage applies.